Privacy Policy

 How we protect your personal data

-We will use the information in a manner that conforms to the General Data Protection Regulations (GDPR) and Data Protection Act 2018.
+We will use the information in a manner that conforms to the General Data Protection Regulations (UK GDPR) and Data Protection Act 2018.
 The information you provide will be subject to rigorous measures and procedures to make sure it can't be seen, accessed or disclosed to any inappropriate persons.
 We have an Information Governance Framework that explains the approach within the GP practice, our commitments and responsibilities to your privacy and cover a range of information and technology security areas.

 Access to your personal confidential data is password protected on secure systems and securely locked in filing cabinet when on paper.